What you'll find in this article:

 Finally

-Ezra now lives on a renovated old farmhouse.
-Cats all around, which he briefly barks at — and then lets go.
+Ezra now lives on a renovated old farm.
+Cats all around, which he briefly chases — and then lets go.
 No drama.
 Simply: interesting, seen, move on.

 The city has its own charms for a dog.
-Thousands of smells that don't even exist in the countryside.
+Thousands of smells that don't exist in the countryside.
 Other dogs on every corner.
 Vibrancy.
 Encounters.
 And he loves our city days.
 Behaves wonderfully.
-He learned his restaurant manners at the Greek place in Naschmarkt.
+He learned his restaurant etiquette at the Greek place in Naschmarkt.

-And you can rely on him: he does his business when he needs to, and he doesn't care where we are.
-Poop bags always at hand.
+And you can rely on him: he does his business when he has to, and he doesn't care where we are.
+Poop bags always with him.
 Most recently, it was right in the middle of Stephansplatz.
 And once right in front of a restaurant.
-Thankfully perfectly formed.
-Thanks, Zeolite! 🧡
+Luckily perfectly formed.
+Thanks Zeolith! 🧡

 And most importantly: he is with us.
-That is his home.
+This is his home.
 No matter where.

 Michaela Schirmbrand-Pfeiffer

-Michaela learned city life from scratch with Ezra – including elevators, escalators, e-scooters, and Stephansplatz.
-What she learned about dogs, people, and city life flows directly into her articles.
-Zeolite is not a theory for her – it is part of daily Viennese city life with Ezra. 🧡
+Michaela and Ezra learned city life from scratch – including elevators, escalators, e-scooters and Stephansplatz.
+What she learned about dogs, people and city life directly flows into her articles.
+Zeolith is not just a theory for her – it is part of daily Viennese city life with Ezra. 🧡

-For all city dogs who carry more daily than country dogs – DOGKRAFT Zeolite.
+For all city dogs who carry more daily than country dogs – DOGKRAFT Zeolith.
 Daily with food.
 Simple.
 Natural.
 Care.